198 Contemporary Arts and Learning Safeguarding Policy and Procedures

 Vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
 We also include in our definition of extremism calls for the death of members of our armed forces, whether in this country or overseas.

-At 198 CAL we understand that our Prevent policy is keeping the young people safe and keeping them within the law.
+At 198 CAL we understand that our Prevent policy is keeping the children, young people and vulnerable adults safe and keeping them within the law.

 Staff will respond to suspicions by making a referral to Lambeth Prevent Duty.

-Our Health & Safety policy, set out in a separate document, reflects the consideration we give to the protection of young people both physically within 198 CAL, including internet use and prevent as well as when on offsite activities
+Our Health & Safety policy, set out in a separate document, reflects the consideration we give to the protection of children and vulnerable adults both physically within 198 CAL, including internet use and prevent as well as when on offsite activities

 198’s evacuation procedure is outlined in detail in our Health and Safety and Fire Safety policy documents available on request.